Storytelling for Startups

 …. talk to me and let’s see where I can help.

-Also…you should ALL buy and read Ben Horowitz's amazing book: "What You Do Is Who You Are: How to Create Your Business Culture."
+You should buy and read Ben Horowitz's amazing book: "What You Do Is Who You Are: How to Create Your Business Culture."

-The Andreassen Horowitz podcast is also a vast and super useful resource.
+The Andreessen Horowitz podcast is also a vast and super useful resource.

 Want to work on your startup story?